aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/basic-image-operations/simple-drawing/_index.md

 ---
-title: How to Draw Rectangle in PSD with Aspose.PSD for Java
+title: Draw and Save a Rectangle in a PSD using Aspose.PSD for Java
 linktitle: Perform Simple Drawing
 second_title: Aspose.PSD Java API
 description: Learn how to draw rectangle in PSD files using Aspose.PSD for Java.
 This guide shows step‑by‑step code, adding layers, server‑side image processing and shape drawing.